ColderNegative/3DRendering/Notes/objectImportNotes.md

 ## update 5: 16 September
 - completed get vertecies method for obj parsing file
 - working on replicating the method for vertex normals, and textures

+## update 6: 17 September
+- finalized obj parsing file
+- begun work on obj compile file
+- adding Obj class for creating objects with all the necessary atributes
+- adding get obj method for calling those objects with their file names as opposed to index in a list
+- Method to create array of all objects in the objects folder (using the object class)